From

 that lie hidden within him are spewed out.
 If he wishes mercy, he must do

-penance, purify himself and strive to become perfect.
-He will see that he
+penance, purify himself and strive to become more perfect.
+[In this scrutiny] he

-because his brother has proven to be an occasion of profit to him.
-It will
+the injury, because his brother has proven to be an occasion of profit to him.

 Saint Dorotheus, abbot